ascend-io/ascend-community/ottos_expeditions/README.md

 ### 3. Implement Data Partitioning on the Transformation Component

 Let's say we want to implement data partitioning to optimize the flow.
 The files we are ingesting in this flow are already partitioned by date, so we can use the partitions from upstream to partition data in the transformation component.

 Here's how to do it:

 - Click on the `customer_journey_conversion_analysis_transform.sql.jinja` file to open it.
 - Add the following code to the file:

-    ```sql
+    ```
-    Tessa - Please add the code to implement data partitioning on the transformation component.
+    {{ ref('web_traffic', map_partitions=True) }} wt
     ```

 - Click **Save** to save the changes.